-James R. Hollyer is a Benjamin Evans Lippincott Assistant Professor in Political Economy in the Department of Political Science at the University of Minnesota.
+James R. Hollyer is a Benjamin Evans Lippincott Associate Professor in Political Economy in the Department of Political Science at the University of Minnesota.
 Previously, he was the Coca-Cola World Fund Post-Doctoral Fellow and Lecturer in the Leitner Program in International and Comparative Political Economy, part of the MacMillan Center for International and Area Studies at Yale University.
+During the 2015-16 academic year, Professor Hollyer was a Visiting Research Fellow at the Niehaus Center on Globalization and Governance at Princeton University.
 Professor Hollyer obtained his PhD in political science from New York University in 2012, his MA in international relations from the University of Chicago in 2006, and his BA in political economy from Williams College in 2003.
 His research focuses on comparative and international political economy, particularly on transparency, corruption, political accountability, and the effects of international policy on domestic politics.
 His work has appeared in the American Political Science Review, Political Analysis, the Journal of Politics, the Quarterly Journal of Political Science, and International Studies Quarterly, among others.

 B. Peter Rosendorff is Professor of Politics at New York University and is editor of the interdisciplinary journal, Economics and Politics, and is on the editorial boards of International Organization, Journal of Politics and International Interactions.
 Previously, he was Director of the Center for International Studies and Associate Professor of International Relations and Economics at the University of Southern California, and Assistant Professor of Economics and Government at Georgetown University.
 Professor Rosendorff holds a PhD (and MA and MPhil) from Columbia University in Economics, a BA and BS from the University of Witwatersrand in Johannesburg, South Africa in Mathematics and Economics.
 He has held grants from the National Science Foundation and the Japan Foundation, among others.
 Professor Rosendorff’s research examines the linkages between domestic politics and international economic policy, cooperation and law, with applications to human rights, terrorism, international trade and investment, and democratization.
 He has published widely in the economics, political science and international relations scholarly journals, including the American Political Science Review, American Economic Review, Quarterly Journal of Political Science, Journal of Politics, Journal of Conflict Resolution, International Studies Quarterly and International Organization, among others.